the-laurel/governance/docs/EthicsOfBlockchainGovernance.md

 1. After the developers obtain chain continuity, they cede part of governance to validators and will guide the validators to obtain chain continuity with their own means and reach their own consensus on that fact.
 1. Access to exchanges should be announced after validators prove chain continuity and a significant airdrop/claim percentage is reached (or after the claim period).
 This way, the trade is not influenced significantly by the claim ramp-up.
 1. Airdrops, dependent advantages, anything assimilated to graft, blackmail, threats, or intimidation should not be used for influencing governance votes.
 If the votes are for securing grants, loans, and investment from the community wealth: airdrops, advantages, and services (if extant) must be available to all said community.
+1. Governance should be subject to governoprudence (like jurisprudence, but for governance).
+That is: precedent can constitute arguments for decisions.
+Some decisions may take the role of guiding principles unless overruled (especially where continuous voting is implemented).

 ## Governance Layers